iifl-logo

 On dividends, they can be taxed at a concessional rate of 10% instead of the peak rate.
 Also, it would be better to revert to the practice of levying buyback tax on the company.

-• TIME TO TWEAK LONG TERM CAPITAL GAINS ON EQUITY
+• TWEAKING LONG TERM CAPITAL GAINS ON EQUITY

 An investor or trader in equity and F&O is first subjected to STT and then subjected to LTCG / STCG / Business Income Tax.
 This leads to escalation of tax burden, often blunting post-tax returns.
-In addition, investors also pay other statutory charges like GST, stamp duty, exchange charges, SEBI turnover tax etc. It is time the government looks at this rationally, and offers some relief to the investors on LTCG, if not on STCG and STT.
+In addition, investors also pay other statutory charges like GST, stamp duty, exchange charges, and SEBI turnover tax.
+In the upcoming Union Budget, investors and traders are expecting the government to look at this rationally, and offers some relief to the investors on LTCG, if not on STCG and STT.

 STT has been a frictionless source of income and may not change.
 However, the budget can look at raising the exempt LTCG threshold from ₹1.25 lakhs to ₹2.00 lakhs; and also make LTCG beyond 5 years fully tax-free to encourage long term financial planning with equities.